 If you’re an online worker, or you have lots of friends from all over the world and you’re not sure when a good time might be to chat with them, the World Clock add-on in Google Calendar is a lifesaver.

-Click the checkboxes for all the time zones that you want displayed in the World Clock app, and you’ll always know what time it is anywhere in the world!
+Now you’ll always know what time it is anywhere in the world!

 Trust me, this is one of the most effective ways to always be on time without having to depend on your faulty human memory.

 The reminders appear right above the lower right part of your desktop (not blocking your workspace) and emit a gentle bell.

 You aren’t always at your desk when you need to see your schedule.
 People check their schedule more when they’re on the go than when they’re home.
 So it’s ultra-convenient to sync your Google Calendar with both iOS and Android.